ropensci/datefixR/.github/CONTRIBUTING.md

     * Test your code (bonus points for adding unit tests).
     * Document your code (see function documentation above).
     * Check your code with `devtools::check()` and aim for 0 errors and warnings.
 5. Commit and push your changes.
+Remember to start your commit with - to update the changelog (NEWS.md)
 6. Submit a [pull request](https://guides.github.com/activities/forking/#making-a-pull-request).